Jewish Community Council of Victoria: Advocacy

 The JCCV devotes much of its resources to advocating for the Jewish community with government and the media.
 The JCCV regularly provides submissions to government on a wide range of issues on behalf of Victorian Jewry.
 In the past these have included reforms into the Sentencing Act, Racial Vilification legislation, Child Protection and Equal Opportunity legislation.

 The JCCV also coordinates with local governments where there is a significant Jewish population.
 One such issue is setting traffic lights in the city of Glen Eira to automatic during Shabbat.

 They are involved in interfaith and multicultural activities and dialogue.
-This includes establishing bilateral ties and hosting functions with other faiths and communities, and by participating in various multicultural and multifaith organisations, both government and non-government organisations.
+This includes establishing bilateral ties and hosting functions with other faiths and communities, and by participating in various multicultural and multi-faith organisations, both government and non-government organisations.

 The JCCV has engaged in overt advocacy of Israeli policies in partnership with Zionism Victoria.
 This is despite having affiliates such as the Australian Jewish Democratic Society who are not supportive of Israel's policies.

 The JCCV has, however, come in for considerable criticism for a number of public relations failures.
 Arguably the greatest of these was the JCCV's inability to accommodate the community's LGBTQI community until 2015, although they did apologise for the exclusion in 2019.

 The JCCV has also been heavily criticised for its failure to tackle key communal issues, such as drug and alcohol abuse, the rise of the far right, soaring costs of Jewish living, and the refusal to engage in meaningful public advocacy to extradite accused paedophile, former [Addas] Principal, Malka Leifer.